 This feature helps AI read long texts or conversations and summarize them into short, useful insights.

-For example, ChatGPT can summarize meeting notes, and Notion AI creates quick summaries of documents.
+For example, a paragraph shortener can summarize meeting notes, and Notion AI creates quick summaries of documents.

 Businesses use it to quickly review customer chats or reports.
 It saves time and ensures nothing important is missed.